Considering giving up caffeine? Here’s what I’ve learned after two years without caffeine!

 Caffeine sends a message to your pituitary glands to stimulate the adrenal glands to make cortisol, giving you a rush of energy!
-When the body is in a weakened stated, or adrenal fatigue, this surge of cortisol overworks the body and causes the already depleted adrenals to keep making more cortisol.
-This is why the momentary energy is fleeting and eventually followed by a crash, and an even a bigger crash long term.
+When the body is in a weakened state or adrenal fatigue, this surge of cortisol overworks the body and causes the already depleted adrenals to keep making more cortisol.
+This is why the momentary energy is fleeting and eventually followed by a crash and an even bigger long-term crash.

 Does drinking coffee cause adrenal fatigue?
 No, chronic stress does.
 But caffeine does exacerbate the symptoms and can prevent the body from truly healing!

-When we slow down, remove ourselves from the constant hustle that causes us to “need” caffeine, we take our bodies out of that “fight or flight” stressed state and our adrenal glands can eventually heal giving you heaps of real, lasting energy!
+When we slow down and remove ourselves from the constant hustle that causes us to “need” a daily caffeine intake, we take our bodies out of that “fight or flight” stressed state, and our adrenal glands can eventually heal, giving you heaps of natural, lasting energy!

-Removing caffeine was one of the biggest tools in my journey of adrenal fatigue healing—a key component, far more than food or supplements!
+Removing the caffeine fix from my daily life was one of the most significant tools in my journey of adrenal fatigue healing—a key component, far more than food or supplements!

 We idolize coffee as a culture

-I don’t know about you, but I don’t really want to idolize anything in life.
+I’m not sure about you, but I don’t really want to idolize anything in life.
 I don’t like that feeling of “need.”
-For me, I idolized caffeine in the past.
-I bought into the mentality that more equals better and thought that if I just kept doing more, more success and contentment would follow and that’s simply not true!
-Now I say ‘no,’ prioritize, work smarter not harder and have accomplished more all while doing less.
+I idolized caffeine in the past.
+I bought into the mentality that more equals better and thought that if I just kept doing more, more success and contentment would follow, and that’s simply not true!
+Now I say ‘no,’ prioritize, work smarter, not harder, and have accomplished more, all while doing less.

-Caffeine might be your “idol” like it was mine, or maybe it’s exercise or perfection or hustle or maybe even trying to find balance is your downfall.
-And that’s ok, because we are only human, right?
-Removing something I idolized, something I held onto so tightly because I thought it was helping me hustle and do more has been freeing and empowering!
+Caffeine might be your “idol” like it was mine, or maybe it’s exercise, perfection, or hustle.
+Maybe even trying to find balance is your downfall.
+And that’s ok because we are only human, right?
+Removing something I idolized, something I held onto so tightly because I thought it was helping me hustle and do more, has been freeing and empowering!

-People often look at me like I am crazy when I say I don’t drink caffeine, and I for sure get lots of weird looks, just proving how much we idolize our coffee!
+People often look at me like I am crazy when I say I don’t drink caffeine.
+I get lots of weird looks, proving how much we idolize our coffee and caffeinated beverages!

-It’s so nice waking up everyday not relying on something physical like caffeine to get me going in the morning!
+It’s so nice waking up every day and not relying on something physical like caffeine to get me going in the morning!

 It’s Taught Me to Stay Conscious

 Giving up caffeine requires a constant, conscious effort.
-It is easy to give into the hustle, to stay up late working on another project and then just grab a cup of coffee in the morning (and sometimes that is necessary)!
-It is harder to learn to say no, to have discipline, to focus on what really matters and to focus on true, holistic healing.
-That’s by far the harder choice, but the best choice in the big picture!
+It is easy to give into the hustle, stay up late working on another project, and then grab a cup of coffee in the morning (sometimes that is necessary)!
+It is harder to learn to say no, to have discipline, to focus on what really matters, and to focus on true, holistic healing.
+That’s the harder choice but the best one in the big picture!

 It also means prioritizing sleep and commitments!
-This by far has been the biggest life blessing of giving up caffeine.
-I don’t have something to “pump” me up momentarily when I am tired, so I have to dig deep and rely on myself, my routines and my discipline!
+This, by far has been the biggest life blessing of giving up caffeine.
+I don’t have something to “pump” me up momentarily when I am tired.
+I must dig deep and rely on myself, my routines, and my discipline!

 It’s Empowered Me

-Knowing that I have given up caffeine for not just 1 but 2 years, including the entire newborn phase with my daughter without caffeine is empowering.
+Knowing that I have given up caffeine for not just 1 but 2 years, including the entire newborn phase with my daughter, is empowering.
 If I can do this…I can do anything!
-You too can do the hard things.
+You, too, can do the hard things.

-To anyone that knows me, knows how much I loved and lived cup of caffeine to cup of caffeine…I hope my story encourages you that this is possible, anything is possible!
+Anyone that knows me knows how much I loved and lived from cup of caffeine to cup of caffeine…I hope my story encourages you that this is possible; anything is possible!

 It is absolutely possible to have energy all day long without caffeine!
-Morning rush, afternoon slump and all—thriving through the day with energy is a reality and what the body longs to do.
+Morning rush, afternoon slump, and all—thriving through the day with energy is a reality.
+After all, it’s what the body longs to do.

-I hear people say oh I “need more coffee just to get through the day” (hello that was me at one point too) and if that is you, I really encourage you to focus on healing adrenal fatigue first.
+I hear people say oh, I “need more coffee just to get through the day” (hello, that was me at one point too).
+If that is you, I really encourage you to focus on healing adrenal fatigue first.
 I promise you will eventually have SO much energy, all without caffeine!

 Now, this healing hasn’t been instant or easy.
 It’s taken me months and even years of consistent work, but I am thankful to look back on the journey and see just how far I’ve come.

-And yes in full transparency, I might have a cup of caffeinated coffee on occasion when traveling and enjoy iced matcha in the afternoons on occasion (but caffeine from matcha is slow burning caffeine that doesn’t spike your cortisol the way coffee does).
-I enjoy it and don’t ever feel guilty for having a splash of caffeine.
-I don’t make it a regular, daily occasion but also don’t live with guilt for when I choose to do something against my norm!
+And yes, in full transparency, I might occasionally have a cup of caffeinated coffee when traveling.
+And I occasionally enjoy my Iced Vanilla Matcha Latte in the afternoons (but caffeine from matcha is slow-burning caffeine that doesn’t spike your cortisol the way coffee does).
+I enjoy it and never feel guilty for having a splash of caffeine.
+I don’t make it a regular, daily occasion.
+But I also don’t live with guilt when I choose to do something against my norm!